heiniglab/multiomics-network-inference/README.md

 ### Charliecloud image and conda environment usage

-At the moment of creating the workflow, the only option of using containers on the cluster was via charliecloud, which unfortunately is not supported by snakemake.
+We were only able to use charliecloud on our HPC which is unfortunately not supported by snakemake.
-To make it work, we manually edited the `jobscript.sh` from snakemake to extract the image if needed.
+To make it work, we manually edited the `jobscript.sh` from `snakemake` to extract the image if needed.
 In addition, we edited the `script.py` from snakemake to wrap any Rscript calls in a `ch-run` call with our specific charliecloud container.
-This is not ideal and not very portable, but allows as to have a simple software container in place which we can use on other systems, too (such as MARCC from JHU).
+This is not ideal and not very portable, but allows as to have a simple software container in place which we can use on other systems, too.

 The [Dockerfile](Dockerfile) for this container is provided in this repository.
 Generally, if e.g. Docker or Singularity is available on the system the workflow is executed, a standard